Financial independence is the moment when your investments start paying more than your expenses. Once that happens, you’re “free.”

 Play around with the calculator until you’ve come up with a savings rate that works for you.
 After that, you’ll know exactly how much you should be saving every time you get a paycheck.

 “In terms of the percentage, I suggest you save 65% of your after-tax income,” says Mad Fientist.
 “That may seem like a ton — but it’s possible.
 I averaged around 75% to 80% when I was saving.”

 Meanwhile, Physician on FIRE suggests you should actually save about 50% of your income to go towards your goals.

 “When pursuing FIRE,” PoF says, “keep in mind that you’re locking yourself into the same lifestyle as when you reach financial independence.
 [So] if you’re making too many frugal choices that don’t jive with your persona, start living the way you want to and base your FI target on that.”

-Should you try to live as frugally as possible and minimize your expenses, or would you be remiss if you couldn’t take part in the finer things in life?
+Everyone that goes for FI has to decide something important: Should you try to live as frugally and retire as early as possible and minimize your expenses, or would you rather take part in the finer things in life but retire later?

 Though they sound more like weight loss supplements or descriptions of my latest mixtape than systems for financial independence, there’s no need to be intimidated by them.

 “LeanFIRE and fatFIRE are just terms for how much you plan to live on when you retire,” the Mad Fientist says.
 “There’s no ‘better’ way.
 Just test out your spending until you find a method that works for you.”

 While both have the same goal of achieving financial independence, aspects such as how much you spend, save, and even quality of life can be affected by which approach you choose.